 by Editorial Staff And Contributors

 Adrenalectomy is the removal of one or both adrenal glands.
-There is one gland on top of each kidney.
+There is one adrenal gland on top of each kidney.
 The adrenal glands make several hormones, including cortisol, aldosterone, and sex steroids.
+The adrenal glands also make adrenaline and noradrenaline in small amounts.

 Your adrenal gland may be removed if you have any of the following: